 Finally, dairy also contains high amounts of saturated fat, which contributes to insulin resistance and can increase inflammation in the body.
 This is one reason researchers believe liver cancer is elevated when consuming dairy.

 Getting dairy out of your diet isn’t tough, especially given the plethora of plant-based dairy

 products on the market.
 Peruse the grocery store aisles, and you’ll find everything from cheese and ice cream to yogurt and milk.

-Dairy-Free Options Are as Good as the Real Thing
+Dairy-Free Options as Good as the Real Thing

 Of course, kicking dairy out of your diet completely will give you optimal benefits.
 Yet if that’s

 out of the question, at least start shifting your habits away from dairy in small steps.
-For instance, if you drink cow’s milk three times a day, cut it to one a day or if you can’t give up your cheese pizza, enjoy it only in a while.
+For instance, if you drink cow’s milk three times a day, cut it to once a day or if you can’t give up your cheese pizza, enjoy it only once in a while.

 “The more you can change, the more results you’ll get,” Herby says.
 Just know, though, that dairy is addictive so it can be tough to limit it to small portions.
 If you find a strong urge to consume dairy, cheese, in particular, Herby advises eliminating it completely so you can break the addictive cycle.